cs-4241-2023/a1-gettingstarted/README.md

 *Technical*
 1. (max 5 points) Style your page using CSS.
 Each style rule you apply will get you 1 extra point for a maximum of 5 points.
 Be sure to describe your style rules in your README.
 Needs Description but Check
 2. (5 points) Add a simple JavaScript animation to the page.
-Check
+- Well its a CSS Animation triggered by JavaScript
 3. (max 5 points) Experiment with other *semantic* HTML tags (links, images, tables, header, footer, etc.) Each extra tag you use will get you 1 extra point for a maximum of 5 points.
 Be sure to describe the tags you use in your README.
-2 buttons, iframe, script? image -> working, link/anchor
+- 2 buttons
+- iframe
+- image
+- link/anchor(many)
+- footer
+- header

 *Design*
 1. (10 points) Create a color palette using [color.adobe.com](https://color.adobe.com).
 Use all the colors in the palette in your webpage by implementing the appropriate CSS.
 Add a small screenshot of the color wheel for your color palette to your repo.
-Check
+- Screenshot is in the "assets" folder.
+All 5 Colors are used in the color change animation and all 5 of them are used statically as well
 2. (5 points) Use a font from [Google Fonts](https://fonts.google.com) in your website.
-Check
+- Oswald and Rubik Iso

 Resources
 ---